 “No nation is drunken where wine is cheap, and none sober where the dearness of wine substitutes ardent spirits as the common beverage” ~ Thomas Jefferson

-Today marks day 1 of the ’30 Days of Jefferson on Wine’ series here at Drink What You Like.
-This begins an exciting educational journey intended to explore and share the wine experiences of Thomas Jefferson, The Great Enigma.
+Today marks day one of the ’30 Days of Jefferson on Wine’ series, beginning an exciting educational journey intended to explore and share the wine experiences of Thomas Jefferson, The Great Enigma.

-I should note that I am by no means a Jefferson scholar, and this 30-day series could not possibly provide complete coverage of Jefferson’s full range of wine experiences and exhaustive notes on the subject.
+I am not a Jefferson scholar and this 30-day series could not possibly provide complete coverage of Jefferson’s full range of wine experiences and exhaustive notes on the subject.
 I’ll leave the in-depth analysis and reporting to historians and authors who have spent many years of their lives studying the amazing life of our nations first oenophile.

 As part of this series over the next 29 days, I will present and explore a broad range of topics related to Jefferson and wine.
 Some topics will be explored in great detail, while others will receive just a cursory introduction.
 A few of these topics include: